List of gaps in Interstate Highways: Interstate 69

 I-69 has eight disconnected segments as of 2025: three northeast of Texas, and five within Texas.
 The northernmost segment travels from Port Huron, Michigan to near Evansville, Indiana, less than 3 mi from the Kentucky–Indiana border.
 A second segment located entirely within the state of Kentucky is nearly continuous with this segment, running from Henderson, which is 6 mi from where the Interstate ends in Indiana, to the Tennessee state line at Fulton.
-On October 2, 2006, a segment of I-69 opened in Tunica and DeSoto counties in Mississippi; this segment has since been continued (but is not signed) through Memphis, Tennessee, to an intersection with U.S. Highway 51 on the north side.
+In 2006, a segment of I-69 opened in Tunica and DeSoto counties in Mississippi.
+This segment has since been continued, but is not signed, to Memphis, Tennessee, to an intersection with U.S. Highway 51 on the north side.

 Between 2012 and 2015, a portion of U.S. Highway 59 (US 59) between Rosenberg and Cleveland, Texas, extending through Houston, became part of I-69.
 In South Texas, I-69's route splits into three spurs to cities on the U.S.–Mexico border, on which four segments are complete: a short segment of I-69E in Corpus Christi and another from Raymondville to the border in Brownsville; a short segment of I-69C in Edinburg and McAllen; and a very short segment of I-69W adjacent to the border in Laredo.

 As of 2025, projects to connect these segments are in varying stages of development.
 Kentucky and Indiana began construction of the eastern bypass of Henderson and new Ohio River Crossing, connecting the Kentucky and Indiana sections, in 2022.
 This segment has a tentative completion date of 2031.
-Kentucky has plans to work with Tennessee to reconstruct the current interchange at the south end of their segment in South Fulton to provide a free-flow connection to the existing US 51 freeway to Union City.
-Tennessee finished constructing a bypass of Union City in 2021 currently designated as SR 690.
+Kentucky has plans to work with Tennessee to reconstruct the interchange at the south end of their segment in South Fulton to provide a free-flow connection to the existing US 51 freeway to Union City.
+Tennessee finished constructing a bypass of Union City in 2021, currently designated as SR 690.
 A further bypass of Troy is proposed but not yet funded, which would complete a freeway-standard route from I-155 in Dyersburg to Henderson.
 Tennessee has deferred plans to complete the section between Dyersburg and Memphis to close the gap until the South Fulton–Dyersburg section is completed.

-The section from Memphis to Houston is the least developed; as of 2021, Mississippi has no current plans to extend I-69 further south, and the states of Louisiana and Arkansas have not funded construction of their portion of the proposed route (via El Dorado and Shreveport) between Mississippi and Texas, other than a two-lane southern bypass of Monticello, Arkansas designed to be incorporated into I-69 at a later date.
+The section from Memphis to Houston is the least developed.
+As of 2021, Mississippi has no plans to extend I-69 further south.
+Louisiana and Arkansas have not funded construction of their portion of the proposed route (via El Dorado and Shreveport) between Mississippi and Texas, other than a two-lane southern bypass of Monticello, Arkansas designed to be incorporated into I-69 at a later date.
 Texas has continued to fund projects to upgrade U.S. 59, U.S. 77, U.S. 281, and other routes that would eventually form parts of I-69 in South Texas and East Texas, including the I-69W/C/E spurs.